anti-social/elasticsearch-external-file-mapper/README.md

 vagga assemble
 ```

-Default Elasticsearch version is `5.6.8`.
+Default Elasticsearch version is `6.0.1`.
 To build against other version run with option:

 ```
-vagga assemble -PesVersion=5.5.3
+vagga assemble -PesVersion=6.0.0
 ```

+To build for Elasticsearch `5.5.x` or `5.6.x` switch to the branch `es-5.5`.

 Run all the tests (unit, integration and functional):